Hampshire College Library Reserve Guidelines

 Please remember that personal fair use guidelines, which entitle you as a scholar to make a single copy of an article, book chapter, musical selection, etc. for scholarly purposes are not the same as the guidelines for classroom use.
 You are responsible for the use of materials for instruction, and there are some helpful guidelines on the website of the Copyright Clearance Center.
 In 2006, the Association of American Publishers sued Cornell University for misuse of copyrighted material; the Cornell guidelines developed as a result of that suit are also helpful.

-If you have not flagged copyrighted material on your fall, January Term, or spring sites this year, we strongly encourage you to do so.
-We would also be happy to help you locate licensed electronic copies of articles that you use in your classes; if the College has a license for a database, the issue of copyright is moot.
+We would be happy to help you locate licensed electronic copies of articles that you use in your classes; if the College has a license for a database, the issue of copyright is moot.

 © 2013 Hampshire College 893 West Street Amherst, MA 01002 .
 413.549.4600